 He also had prototypes of a BMX freestyle version and a snowboarder, and both were excellent and well done.

 I tried one, and it does take a few minutes to get used to the action system, but once you do, the possibilities are endless.
-If I had any complaint about the figure, it would be that the handles is not removable and there is no way to display or stand up the figure on its own.
+If I had any complaint about the figure, it would be that the handles are not removable and there is no way to display or stand up the figure on its own.
 This baby is purely for play.

 Check them out at http://www.actionsportstoys.com/